Yucca

 • Menopause: Weight gain during perimenopause and menopause is one of the fastest-growing use cases.
 The drugs work equally well in this population, though slower titration is often better tolerated.

-For a broader look at peptides for weight loss beyond GLP-1 injections, including non-injectable options, that page covers the full landscape.
+For a broader look at peptides for weight loss beyond GLP-1 injections, including non-injectable options, that page covers the full market.

 Do Weight Loss Injections Cause Cancer?